opendocsg/slw-judgments-backfill/2014_SGHC_114/report.md

 brochures, musical books and other publications. [note: 2]

 3       The Testator had set up the business together with his ex-wife, Madam Sia Peck Eng.
 Madam Sia was initially the sole proprietor of the business but the Testator later became sole proprietor in place of his wife.
 The couple divorced in 1998.
-All these facts were set out by Kan Ting Chiu J in _Lau Loon Seng v Sia Peck Eng_ [1999] 2 SLR(R) 688 at [2]–[5].
+All these facts were set out by Kan Ting Chiu J in _Lau Loon Seng v Sia Peck Eng_ <span class="citation">[1999] 2 SLR(R) 688</span> at [2]–[5].
 Madam Sia, who is now 80 years old, has

 survived him. [note: 3]